kachi-group/ichida-algo/README.md

 - Programming in **CUDA**
 - **MPI** (Message-Passing Interface) for multi-GPU utilisation

 We decided to go down this path because it sounded like some high risk, high reward excitement.
-Before starting out, we didn't know almost anything about low level optimisations, so it has been a real learning-on-the-job situation!
+Before starting out, we didn't know almost anything about low level optimisations, so it has been a real 'learning-on-the-job' kind of situation!

 ## Team members
 All team members are from RMIT.
 ### Artemis Rosman - **rozukke**
 - Project management
-- CPU optimisation (loops, asm, SIMD)
+- CPU optimisation (AVX2/SIMD, asm, memory)
+- Cleanup/rewrites/profiling
 - Code review
 - Communication
 - Design